 ASIST Suicide Workshop Certificate

-The ASIST Workshop
+The ASIST Suicide Workshop.

-The ASIST workshop is for professionals and caring persons who want to feel more comfortable, confident, and competent in helping to prevent the immediate risk of suicide.
+The ASIST suicide workshop is for professionals and caring persons who want to feel more comfortable, confident, and competent in helping to prevent the immediate risk of suicide.
 Participation in the full two days is required in order to receive certification.

 Suicide can be prevented with the help of prepared professionals and/or caregivers.